blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Dharma Shastra.md

 Thus, in the Apastambha text, a willing sexual act between a male and female is subject to penance, while rape is covered by harsher judicial punishments, with a few texts such as Manusmriti suggesting public punishments in extreme cases.

 Those texts that discuss Prayaschitha, states Robert Lingat, debate the intent and thought behind the improper act, and consider penance appropriate when the "effect" had to be balanced, but "cause" was unclear.
 The roots of this theory are found in the Brahmana layer of text in the Samaveda.
+# Contributions by different Hindu schools of thought
+The **Mimamsa** school of Hindu philosophy developed textual hermeneutics, theories on language and interpretation of Dharma, ideas which contributed to the Dharmasutras and Dharmasastras.
+The **Vedanga** fields of grammar and linguistics – **Vyakarana** and **Nirukta** – were the other significant contributors to the Dharma-text genre.

+Mimamsa literally means the "desire to think", states Donald Davis, and in colloquial historical context "how to think, interpret things, and the meaning of texts".

+In the early portions of the Vedas, the focus was largely on the **rituals**; in the later portions, largely on **philosophical speculations** and the **spiritual liberation** (**moksha**) of the individual.

+The Dharma-texts, over time and each in its own way, attempted to present their theories on rules and duties of individuals from the perspective of a society, using the insights of hermeneutics and on language developed by Mimamsa and Vedanga.

+The **Nyaya** school of Hindu philosophy, and its insights into the theories on logic and reason, contributed to the development of and disagreements between the Dharmasastra texts, and the term Nyaya came to mean "justice".